Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 For now, there are three types of design-time annotations we can get:

 * `design:type`: type of property.
-* `desin:paramtypes`: type of parameters of method.
+* `design:paramtypes`: type of parameters of method.
 * `design:returntype`: type of return type of method.

 Results of this three types are constructor functions (such as `String` and `Number`).